Research Highlights | Books | All Journal Articles | Chapters & Other Scholarship | Not-Yet-Published | Collaborators

 Capability Building, Market Validation, and Competition for Venture Capital with Ralph Boleslavsky

-Wildfire Smoke and Labor Market Losses, with Zemar Hakim.
+Wildfire Smoke and the Increase in Urban Work, with Zemar Hakim

-A Market Design Approach to Reducing Achievement Gaps in Light of Academic Productivity, Motivation, and School Quality Differences, with Brent Hickman, John List, and Greg Sun
+A Market Design Approach to Reducing Achievement Gaps in Light of Academic Productivity, Motivation, and School Quality Differences, with Brent Hickman, John List, & Greg Sun

 Is Math Tutoring a Treatment for Lack of Understanding or Lack of Engagement?
-A Field Experiment, with Brent Hickman, John List, and Karen Ye
+A Field Experiment, with Brent Hickman, & John List

-Could targeted support for struggling students reduce the pandemic’s inequitable educational impacts: Evidence from Ontario with Nabil Afodjo and Lydia Scholle-Cotton
+Could targeted support for struggling students reduce the pandemic’s inequitable educational impacts: Evidence from Ontario with Nabil Afodjo & Lydia Scholle-Cotton

 A Model of Challenge Funds: How Funding Availability and Selection Rigor Affect Project Quality with Raphael Boleslavsky